leojang/Notes/YDNJS-Call-Site.md

 Whatever you choose to call this pattern, at the point that _foo()_ is called, it's preceded by an object reference to _obj_.
 When there is a context object for a function reference, the implicit binding rule says that it's that object which should be used for the function call's _this_ binding.

 #### Implicitly Lost
+One of the most common frustrations that _this_ binding creates is when an implicitly bound function loses that binding, which usually means it falls back to the _default binding_, of either the _global object_ or _undefined_, depending on strict mode.

 ```javascript
 function foo() {
 	console.log( this.a );